Best FHSAs in Canada: Where to get the new first home savings account

 Yes.
 When FHSA rules were first proposed, the federal government said it would not allow Canadians to withdraw from both the FHSA and the Home Buyers’ Plan (HBP) to make a qualifying home purchase.
 However, that rule was amended before the FHSA’s official launch.
 As of April 1, 2023, Canadians are allowed to use both the FHSA and HBP on the same qualifying home.
 Read more about the HBP.

 Yes.
-However, unlike with RRSPs, FHSA contributions made during the first 60 days of the calendar year are not deductible on your income tax return for the previous year.
+However, unlike with registered retirement savings plans (RRSPs), FHSA contributions made during the first 60 days of the calendar year are not deductible on your income tax return for the previous year.

-Few institutions currently offer an FHSA; however, the list is expected to grow in the coming months.
-The MoneySense editorial team will update this page as more accounts become available, so you can easily find the best FHSA for your needs.
+A handful of institutions currently offer an FHSA.
+Account availability improved in August 2023, with Scotiabank, TD and Wealthsimple launching their FHSAs, and the list of institutions is expected to grow in the coming months.
+The MoneySense editorial team will update this page as more accounts become available, so you can easily find the best FHSA.
+Here are the accounts that are available right now, in the order they were launched.

 On April 1, 2023, Questrade became the first company to offer an FHSA.
 Customers can invest in the FHSA through a Questrade self-directed account or through Questwealth Portfolios, its robo-advisor platform.
 You can open a Questrade or Questwealth FHSA for free, and there’s no minimum deposit required; however, in order to open the account, customers must have at least $250 invested with Questrade or $1,000 invested with Questwealth Portfolios.